-Ungeniused is a show dedicated to covering the weirdest articles found on Wikipedia.
-Stephen Hackett and Myke Hurley are here to explain topics and share knowledge you'll never be able to use in real life.
+Ungeniused is a show dedicated to covering the weirdest articles found on Wikipedia and sharing knowledge you'll (probably) never be able to use in real life.

 Navigation